Katukiii/Minecraft-biome-lights/README.md

 ### 🧠 How It Works

 The server sends a message like:
 The nearest minecraft:crimson_forest is at [123, 64, 789] (422 blocks away).
 Node-RED parses the biome name, distance, and attaches the dimension (nether/overworld/end).
 The dashboard shows:

-        Biome name (e.g. crimson forest)
+  - Biome name (e.g. crimson forest)

-        Distance (422 blocks)
+  - Distance (422 blocks)

-        Last scanned time
+  - Last scanned time

-    If the dimension changes, all prior biome data is cleared to avoid stale readings.

 LED strip updates based on the closest biome with unique effects and colors.

 ## 🎨 Example Biome Colors
-**Biome**	        **LED Color**
-warped_forest	    #00ffff
-crimson_forest	  #ff0033
-nether_wastes	    #ff6600
-basalt_deltas	    #999999
-soul_sand_valley	#c9b79c
+Forest is green, desert is yellow, ocean is blue, and so on.